IN THIS ARTICLE

 You should not use this medication if you are allergic to candesartan.

-FDA pregnancy category D. Do not use candesartan if you are pregnant.
-Stop using this medication and tell your doctor right away if you become pregnant.
+FDA pregnancy category D. Do not use if you are pregnant.
+Stop using and tell your doctor right away if you become pregnant.
 Candesartan can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
-Use effective birth control while taking candesartan.
+Use effective birth control.

 It is not known whether candesartan passes into breast milk or if it could harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.